eagle-head/timekeeper-countdown/README.md

 ## Contributing

 We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit issues and pull requests.

 ## License